Abenayan/Ardoq-Summer-Intership-2021/README.md

 ## Issues

-While developing the Android app, I had some issued with with the google maps SDK and API key, so my google maps would not load on the Android application.
+While developing the Android app, I had some issues with with the google maps SDK and API key, so my google maps would not load on the Android application.
 At one point I even contaccted google maps sdk support, but they did not know the problem either.
 I eventually solved it and got it working, but it was a bit time consuming.
 Other than this issue, everyhitng else was proceeding fluidly.

 ## Contact